Leipomeles dorsata: Reproductive suppression

 When the population of primary egg layers is robust, workers aggressively suppress reproduction by other workers.
 This aggression is exhibited between nest mates, through denying food and physically biting rivals.
 Older mature primary egglayers will suppress reproduction in the younger brown egglayer population.
 However, if the colony begins losing its primary reproductives then it is advantageous for the colony if the subordinate (brown) egg layers reproduce, and they will do so since they are no longer suppressed by the yellow egglayers.

 Communication

-L. dorsata display trail marking during colony migration, which is rather common for neotropical swarming wasps.
+Leipomeles dorsata display trail marking during colony migration, which is rather common for neotropical swarming wasps.
 The scouts will drag or rub the underside of their bodies on surfaces, such as leaves along the migration route.
 However, what makes L. dorsata unique is that it lacks the Richard's Organ, which is generally associated with pheromone production in other species that exhibit this behavior.

 Mating behavior

 As is the case of most Epiponini wasps, the reproductives stay in the nest, which requires males to find their way into the nest to mate.
 An explanation for the male's ability to find potential mates is that they patrol for mates and follow colony migration pheromones that were laid down by scouts to new nest sites.
 In fact, males have been sighted at L. dorsata colonies as soon as the first day of nest construction.
 In addition, males then might also be attracted by reproductives' own pheromones inside of the nest, and use those to find their way into the nest to mate.